Arawn-Davies/tinux/README.md

 ### Note: The buildroot release used is the latest stable.
-I haven't tried using Buildroot directly via source control with it working, due to me learning how to use .config and defconfigs on the stable releas,e 2019.02.8 as of writing this README.
+I haven't tried using Buildroot directly via source control with it working, due to me learning how to use .config and defconfigs on the stable release, 2019.02.8 as of writing this README.